 Due to government regulations, certain worship venues are only open to foreign passport holders.
-Chinese nationals are not allowed to participate in worship services held by foreign entities, therefore, passports/foreign ID are checked at the door as part of these government regulations.
+Chinese nationals are not allowed to participate in worship services held by foreign entities, therefore, passports/foreign IDs are checked at the door as part of these government regulations.

 Beijing International Christian Fellowship (BICF)